 Note: Using all CPU cores (threads) on Mac OSX

-If you are using Mac OSX, you should first install OpenMP library (libomp) by running brew install libomp and then run install.packages("xgboost").
+If you are using Mac OSX, you should first install OpenMP library (libomp) by running and then run install.packages("xgboost").
 Without OpenMP, XGBoost will only use a single CPU core, leading to suboptimal training speed.